The tomato is a member of the nightshade family and was thought to be poisonous. Actually the leaves are!

 From the early 1990s, a bio-engineered tomato called’Flavr Savr” was introduced.
 This was a huge blunder, as the public was not in favor of bioengineered products and has since been removed from the market.

 The purported benefit of lycopene (responsible for the deep red color) has been touted as an anti-oxidant, a molecule that wipes out free radicals that cause cancer in humans.
-Tomatoes are a great source of lycopene and several studies have confirmed that people who consume tomato products appear to have a reduction in the risk of cancer.
+Tomatoes are a great source of Winter Park Rat Removal and several studies have confirmed that people who consume tomato products appear to have a reduction in the risk of cancer.

 Tomatoes are cholesterol free.
 Studies indicate that eating cooked tomatoes reduces the odds of cholesterol related heart problems and some cancers.
 Cooking tomatoes releases the lycopene from the skin of the tomato.